-The above step is performed with all the SMF+PGW-Cs corresponding to PDU Sessions of the UE which are associated with 3GPP access and have EBI(s) allocated to them.
+The above steps are performed with all the SMF+PGW-Cs corresponding to PDU Sessions of the UE which are associated with 3GPP access and have EBI(s) allocated to them.

 In Home Routed roaming, the AMF requests the V-SMF to provide SMF Context by using Nsmf_PDUSession_ContextRequest.

-NOTE 1: The AMF knows the MME capability to support 15 EPS bearers, Ethernet PDN Type and/or non-IP PDN type or not through local configuration.
+NOTE 1: The AMF knows the MME capability to support 15 EPS bearers, support user plane integrity protection with EPS, Ethernet PDN Type and/or non-IP PDN type or not through local configuration.